waiwera/waiwera/doc/user/setup_sources.rst

      {"cell": 313, "rate": [[0, -2.5], [3600, -2.8], [7200, -3.2]], "interpolation": "step"}
    ]}

-specifies a source with time-varying flow rate, defined by tabulated points at three times.
+specifies a source with time-varying flow rate, defined by tabulated points at three times (0, 1 hour and 2 hours).
 Step (i.e. piecewise constant) interpolation is used.
 Since an explicit "averaging" value is not specified, the default (integration) is used.

 The following example has a production source with both flow rate and enthalpy varying piecewise-linearly with time: